Is Disney Vacation Club Worth It? The Pros and Cons

 Disney Vacation Club may be worth it if a membership is in your budget and if you absolutely LOVE Disney.
 If you’re looking for luxurious vacations that aren’t Disney-owned, plenty of other amazing vacation ownership brands are out there.
 We recommend browsing the timeshare resale market first for your timeshare, whether it’s DVC or otherwise.
 You can save thousands of dollars while still maintaining most of the incredible perks that make timeshare so amazing, which may make Disney Vacation Club worth the money.

-What’s more, DVC points hold their value relatively well.
+However, DVC points do hold their value relatively well.
 While it is not wise to look at DVC as an investment opportunity, it does help some buyers feel better knowing that if they need to sell their points in the future, it’s a legitimate option.
-Disney Vacation Club is one of the few brands that holds its value resale, and it’s common for many of our DVC listings to sell quickly.
+Disney Vacation Club is one of the few brands that hold their value resale.
+Moreover, it’s common for many of our DVC listings to sell quickly.
 For more on the value of DVC points, how much they cost, and what they go for on the resale market, check out our blog: DVC Cost Per Point and the Long-Term Value of Disney Vacation Club Ownership.

 Is Disney Vacation Club Worth the Money?

-If you are trying to decide if Disney Vacation Club is worth the money, you might want to look into DVC resale.
+If you are trying to decide if Disney Vacation Club is worth the money, consider looking into DVC resale.
 Some owners on forums or elsewhere might recommend buying DVC points on the resale market before purchasing directly from Disney.
 You can save thousands of dollars when you buy resale and maintain many of the same benefits.
-Some of the main reasons why a DVC resale might not be worth it is the reservation restrictions.
+One of the main reasons why a DVC resale might not be worth it is the reservation restrictions.
 As of 2019, if you purchase new DVC resorts’ points on the resale market, such as the Riviera, you can only use your points to make reservations at the Riviera moving forward.
-Alternatively, if you purchase points at a resort built before the Riviera, like Bay Lake Tower, you cannot spend those points at any new DVC resorts in the future.
+Alternatively, if you purchase points at a resort built before the Riviera, like Bay Lake Tower, you cannot spend those points at any new Disney timeshares in the future.

 Another point to consider when asking if a DVC resale is worth it is the member benefits.
 Currently, owners must have purchased at least 150 points directly from DVC to be eligible for the Blue Membership card.
 The Blue Membership card grants owners discounts on dining and shopping within the Walt Disney World company.